 He applied his philosophy to the human condition and shaped the life style of the sages in conformity with the immutable laws of the Tao.

 He even traced the pathof the political leaders in order to rule their lands in peace and harmony.

 Most of the specialists today believe that Lao-tzu didn't exist as a person and author of Tao-te ching.
 His name would have been the title of the book (ascribed to him) or the name of a group of persons interested in philosophy and wisdom.

-Still we study Taoism in relation with Lao-tzu, his book and his life philosophy as recorded by the Chinese antiquity historian Ssu-ma Ch'ien (145-85 BC) in his Historical Records.
+Still we study Taoism in relation with Lao-tzu, his book and his teachings as recorded by the Chinese antiquity historian Ssu-ma Ch'ien (145-85 BC) in his Historical Records.

-Lao-tzu was interested in shaping a specific life method to help one find the inner balance when dealing with the most confusing and challenging problems.
+Lao-tzu was interested in shaping a specific life method to help one find his/her inner balance when dealing with the most confusing and challenging life events.

 We provide more information about Lao-tzu and his Tao-te ching in our email course with the same title.
 Clickhere to learn more.

 Copyright Way of Perfect Emptiness, 2022.
 All rights reserved.